adam-p/yesterday-i-learned/sql.md

 * [Creating a partial index on a boolean field](http://stackoverflow.com/questions/42972726/postgres-sql-create-index-for-boolean-column) is useful if only a few of the records have either true or false.
 * ["An index computed on `upper(col)` would allow the clause `WHERE upper(col) = 'JIM'` to use an index."](https://www.postgresql.org/docs/9.1/static/sql-createindex.html)
 * Postgres transparently breaks up large field values into multiple rows for performance reasons.
 They call this ["TOAST"](https://www.postgresql.org/docs/8.3/static/storage-toast.html).
+* You can query two like tables at the same time using `UNION`: `select (same columns) from table1 UNION select (same columns) from table2`.
+If you can handle duplicate rows, use [`UNION ALL`](https://stackoverflow.com/questions/49925/what-is-the-difference-between-union-and-union-all), which is faster (if bandwidth is free).

 ## Troubleshooting